swannodette/mori/README.md

   a.map(mul3).filter(mori.is_even).map(mori.inc).reduce(mori.sum);
 })

-// this already impressive given the level of abstraction
+// impressive given the level of abstraction
 // expect us to get more competitive :D
 ```